Indigenous Rights & Environmental Justice

 Zoe Craig-Sparrow, Director

 Zoe Craig-Sparrow is a member of the Musqueam Indian Band and was born and raised on the reserve in Vancouver, BC.
 She has been involved with Justice for Girls since she was 12 years old.
 She worked with JFG in partnership with the David Suzuki Foundation as an intern before travelling to the United Nations with JFG to present a submission to the UN Committee on the Rights of the Child in 2012.
-Zoe has a Master's degree in human rights from the University of London (awarded with distinction) and is currently pursuing her PhD.
-She is a graduate of Political Science at UBC, and also studied at Sciences Po in France and Lester B. Pearson United World College on Vancouver Island.
+Zoe has a Bachelors degree in Political Science from UBC, a Master's degree in human rights from the University of London (awarded with distinction) and is currently pursuing her PhD.
 Zoe is passionate about girls' and women’s rights and the environment, particularly how those relate to Indigenous communities.
-Zoe was recently profiled by the Lieutenant Governor of BC as a champion for equality and by the University of London as a graduate of the MA program in Human Rights.
+Zoe was recently profiled by the Lieutenant Governor of BC as a champion for equality, by Drishti Magazine as an inspiring woman of diversity and inclusion, and by the University of London as a graduate of the MA program in Human Rights.